MrAntonym/catan-tamandua/DECISIONTREE.md

 ![Example-1](https://drive.google.com/uc?id=1bgcE2kW4AV2s3iiL-F6_-YUNlRUQHK8E)

 ## Scarcity score
-Calculate by adding the probability of each resource's hexes.
+Calculate for a resource by adding the probability of each of the resource's hexes.
 > Example 2
 >
 > Wheat has hexes with 3, 6, 8, and 8